Book Appointment Now

 How Do You Protect Your Results Long-Term?

-You protect your results with regular dental check-ups every 6 months, proper brushing and flossing, and dietary choices.
-These check-ups can be done with your home dentist after you return from Panama.
+You protect your results with check-ups every six months, good brushing and flossing, and smart food choices.
+You can do these check-ups with your home dentist after you return from Panama.

-- Retainers after orthodontics: Wear removable retainers full-time for 3-6 months, then nightly for at least one year.
-Vivera retainers are often included in Panama treatment packages.
+- Retainers after orthodontics: Wear removable retainers full-time for three to six months, then nightly for at least one year.
+Vivera retainers are often included in Panama packages.

-- Calcium-rich foods: Cheese, milk, nuts, and lean meats support enamel repair and overall dental health.
+- Calcium-rich foods: Cheese, milk, nuts, and lean meats support enamel and gum health.

-- Avoid staining: Reduce coffee, wine, and tea intake.
-Use a straw for cold beverages that stain.
+- Avoid staining: Cut back on coffee, wine, and tea.
+Use a straw for cold drinks that stain.

-- Quit smoking: Tobacco stains teeth and damages gum health.
-It also slows healing after implant surgery.
+- Quit smoking: Tobacco stains teeth, harms gums, and slows healing after implant surgery.

-What Are the Risks of Smile Correction Procedures?
+What Are the Risks and Trade-Offs of Smile Correction in Panama?

-The risks of smile correction include tooth sensitivity, gum irritation, and in rare cases, infection.
+The risks of smile correction include tooth sensitivity, gum irritation, and, in rare cases, infection.
 These risks are the same in Panama as in the US.
-Choosing a JCI-accredited facility like Hospital Punta Pacifica and a dentist registered with the Technical Health Council reduces your risk.
+Choosing a JCI-accredited facility and a registered dentist lowers your risk.

 What Complications Can Occur and How Common Are They?

-Complications from smile correction are uncommon when performed by qualified dentists:
+Complications from smile correction are uncommon when a qualified dentist does the work:

 | Complication | Frequency | Management |